rooklift/gohalite2/README.md

 * One should avoid unwise fights.
 Starting at v62 (but with a big number fix at v64), I use sum-of-distances-squared to decide whether each ship is "inhibited" or not; i.e. whether it has more enemies than friends nearby.
 If so, it flees.

+* Fleeing to a distance based on nearest enemy location helps with emergent clustering (v90).

 # My Big Secret

 I don't think many people realised this: the first thing that happens in a turn is every ship's DockedStatus is progressed.
 That means that, if you see a ship that is about to finish docking, you can issue an undock command and it will work.
 And if you see a ship that is about to finish undocking, you can issue a thrust command and it will work.